On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

 \subsection{Our Work}

-The objectives of this paper are described next. \begin{enumerate} \item \textit{Learning the solution operator.} We aim to design a deep operator learning framework to approximate the local solution operator of non-autonomous systems.
-Such an operator can describe the dynamic response of a library of grid components (\eg SGs) interacting with the rest of a power grid for any given local time interval. \item \textit{Short- and medium-term simulation.} We aim to design a recursive numerical scheme that uses the proposed framework to predict the dynamic response of SGs to a distribution of operating conditions. \item \textit{Incorporating power grid's mathematical models.} We aim to incorporate into our framework information from the mathematical models the power systems community has developed over many decades. \end{enumerate} We detail the contributions of this paper next. \begin{itemize} \item First, we design (in Section~\ref{sec:DeepONet}) a Deep Operator Network~(DeepONet) that approximates the local solution operator of an SG.
-Our DeepONet takes as inputs (i) the current state, (ii) the current interface input describing the interaction of the generator with the rest of a power grid, and (iii) an arbitrary prediction step.
-The DeepONet then outputs the desired future state over an arbitrary time interval.
-To the best of our knowledge, this is the first time operator learning has been used to approximate the solution operator corresponding to dynamic components of the power grid. \item We then (in Section~\ref{sub-sec:DeepONet-scheme}) develop a DeepONet-based numerical scheme that recursively uses the trained DeepONet to simulate the generator's dynamic response over a given short/medium-term horizon. \item Furthermore, we design (in Section~\ref{sec:residual-DeepONet}) a residual DeepONet framework that learns the residual dynamics resulting from comparing the actual solution operator with the solution operator obtained from (i) an \textit{available} mathematical model describing the generator or (ii) a trained physics-informed neural network. \item We provide (in Section~\ref{sub-sec:error-bound}) a theoretical estimate of the cumulative error obtained when employing the proposed residual DeepONet numerical scheme. \item For the case of a generator interacting with a numerical simulator of the rest of the grid, we design (in Section~\ref{sec:DAgger}) a data aggregation (DAgger) algorithm that enables the (i) supervised training of DeepONets with relatively small datasets and (ii) fine-tuning of DeepONets by aggregating datasets that the trained DeepONet will likely encounter when interacting with the numerical simulator. \item As a proof of concept, we demonstrate (in Section~\ref{sec:numerical-experiments}) the efficacy of the proposed DeepONet framework by approximating a transient model of an SG that interacts with a power grid modeled as an infinite bus. \end{itemize} We remark that the methods developed in this paper for SGs can also be used for other dynamic components of the power distribution and transmission systems such as inverter-based generators (IBGs).
+The objectives of this paper are described next. \begin{enumerate} \item \textit{Learning the solution operator.} Our goal is to create an operator learning framework that can approximate the dynamic response of a library of grid components (such as SGs) as they interact with the rest of a power grid over any given local time interval. \item \textit{Short- and medium-term simulation.} We then aim to design a recursive numerical scheme that uses the proposed framework to predict the dynamic response of SGs to a range of operating conditions. \item \textit{Incorporating power grid's mathematical models.} Our final goal is to incorporate the mathematical models developed by the power community into our framework. \end{enumerate} We detail the contributions of this paper next. \begin{itemize} \item We design (in Section~\ref{sec:DeepONet}) a Deep Operator Network (DeepONet) that approximates the local solution operator of an SG.
+The DeepONet uses three inputs: (i) the current state, (ii) the current interface input that describes the interaction of the SG with the rest of the power grid, and (iii) an arbitrary prediction timestep.
+DeepONet then outputs the desired future state over an arbitrary time interval.
+Our framework is the first to use operator learning to approximate the solution operator for dynamic components of the power grid. \item We then (in Section~\ref{sub-sec:DeepONet-scheme}) develop a numerical scheme that recursively simulates the generator's response over a short/medium-term horizon using the trained DeepONet. \item We also propose (in Section~\ref{sec:residual-DeepONet}) a residual DeepONet that learns the residual dynamics obtained by comparing the actual solution operator with the solution operator obtained from (i) a mathematical model of the SG or (ii) a physics-informed neural network. \item We theoretically estimate (in Section~\ref{sub-sec:error-bound}) the cumulative error of the proposed residual DeepONet-based numerical scheme. \item Finally, for an SG interacting with a simulator, we propose (in Section~\ref{sec:DAgger}) a data aggregation (DAgger) algorithm.
+This algorithm enables (i) supervised training of DeepONets with small datasets and (ii) fine-tuning of DeepONets by aggregating datasets that the DeepONet will likely encounter during interaction with the simulator. \end{itemize} We remark that the framework we will develop for SGs can also be applied to other dynamic components of the power grid, including inverter-based generators.